J31811 Ordinary Seaman George Pinnock, Royal Navy

 …an awful naval disaster off Jutland – Queen Mary, Black Prince etc all sunk too awful… I do hope George Pinnock is not on the Black Prince – such a splendid boy and so keen about his job – it wd. be terrible if he had gone down…

-On 6th June his mother was informed that George had been killed in action.
+On 6th June George’s mother was informed that he had been killed in action.

 Having given his life for his country 12